npt/activity-aware-firefox/README.markdown

 - search for `toolkit.legacyUserProfileCustomizations.stylesheets` and enable it
 - restart Firefox, so that change applies

+If you still see the top tab-bar, check which your default Profile is.
+This script assumes the default profile is `**.default-release`, but on certain installations that might be `**.default` instead. if that is the case, change the `DEF_PROF` variable definition accordingly in the script.

 ### Sending groups of tabs to a different Activity